Ewan-D/beginnersBase11ty/README.md

 This has turned into a belt and braces type set up!

+* markdown-it anchor/ emoji - lets get the lot in here...
 * eleventy-navigation
 * eleventy-syntaxhighlighting - as per the documentation this requires a link to a cdn for styling.
 * eleventy-img